patelpurvip/ETL-Purchase-Orders-System/README.md

 * Approval data: The main challenge here was converting the date-time columns to a date-24h format and then to have Postgres accept the values of this conversion.
 In the end, it was decided to perform a second conversion of the date-24h back to string values in order to help Postgres to accept the information.

 * Order Lines: In theory, every purchase order number in the order header table should have appeared in the order line table.
 However, given that the two tables had been updated manually, and at times by separate employees, there were some purchase orders in the order line data that was missing from order header data.
 Since part of the project required linking the two tables using the purchase order number as a primary/foreign key, the main challenge was to identify and delete problematic values.
-This was accomplished by performing an LEFT JOIN in PostGres, with the resulting data saved as a new order line table (preserving the old, unaltered data in the old order line table), and exported back into pandas.
+This was accomplished by performing an INNER JOIN in PostGres, with the resulting data saved as a new order line table (preserving the old, unaltered data in the old order line table), and exported back into pandas.

 ## Load